Cyronw/nitro-sniper/README.md

    npm install
    ```

-4. Configure `config.js` with your Discord bot token.
+4. Configure `config.js` with your Discord token.

 5. Configure `config.json` with a webhook URL for logs.